August is a good word.

 honor the great Cesar.

-Years ago, I saw the BBC series I, Claudios, and proceeded
+Years ago, I saw the BBC series I, Claudius, and proceeded

 to read part of Robert Graves’s book on which it was based.
 I didn’t read the

-whole thing, it’s lo-o-ong.
-I chose to read about Cesar Augustus, the model of
+whole thing, for it’s lo-o-ong.
+I chose to read about Caesar Augustus, the model of

-a good Cesar and the ideal for a good king.
+a good Caesar and the ideal for a good king.

 At least by Robert Graves’s telling, Augustus was as